Fine-tuning LLMs with NVIDIA DGX Spark and Unsloth

 unsloth-dgx-spark

 Inside the container, start Jupyter and run the required notebook.
 You can use the Reinforcement Learning gpt-oss 20b to win 2048 notebook here.
-In fact all Unsloth notebooks work in DGX Spark!
+In fact all Unsloth notebooks work in DGX Spark including the 120b notebook!
 Just remove the installation cells.

 NOTEBOOK_URL="https://raw.githubusercontent.com/unslothai/notebooks/refs/heads/main/nb/gpt_oss_(20B)_Reinforcement_Learning_2048_Game_DGX_Spark.ipynb"